trunk-rs/trunk/site/content/assets.md

   - `TRUNK_DIST_DIR`: the full path of the Trunk dist directory.
   - `TRUNK_PUBLIC_URL`: the configured public URL for Trunk.

+## OS-specific overrides

+Often times you will want to perform the same build step on different OSes, requiring different commands.
+A typical example of this is using the `sh` command on Linux, but `cmd` on Windows.
+To accomodate this, you can optionally create OS-specific overrides for each hook.
+To do this, specify the default hook, then directly below it create a `[hooks.<os>]` entry where `<os>` can be one of `windows`, `macos`, or `linux`.
+Within this entry you must specify only the `command` and `command_argumnets` keys.
+You may provide multiple overrides for each hook. i.e. One for `windows`, one for `macos`, and one for `linux`.

 # Auto-Reload

 As of `v0.14.0`, Trunk now ships with the ability to automatically reload your web app as the Trunk build pipeline completes.